gcollazo/mkctx/README.md

 1. **Binary files** - Files with binary content or binary extensions (images, executables, etc.)
 2. **Git internals** - The `.git` directory and its contents
 3. **Environment files** - `.env` files and files with `.env` extension are excluded by default to prevent accidental exposure of secrets and credentials
+4. **The .mkctx file itself** - This file is processed separately and appended to the output as instructions rather than included in the regular file listing

 To include `.env` files, you must explicitly specify them with the `--include` flag: